 There are 3 major challenges here:

 - Map the urban metabolism, i.e. the material flows and energy flows in the city, to create closed cycles.
 Urban metabolism is the sum of technical and socio-economic processes that take place in the city and result in growth and the production of energy, materials and waste (Christopher Kennedy, 2007).

-- Engage and empower citizens.
-E.g. create communities that are managing energy flows together.
+- Engage and involve citizens, i.e. create communities that manage the energy flows together.

-- Use the approach of a living lab and use the best practices: designate areas for innovation, create space for experiments and use an iterative process.
-The living lab at De Ceuvel in Amsterdam is a nice best practice example.
-Buiksloterham, the northern part of Amsterdam, will become a circular area in coming years, supported by more than 20 organizations.
+- Use the approach of a living lab and use best practices that have already been tested elsewhere.
+Eg. the living lab at De Ceuvel in Amsterdam and the eco-industrial park of Kalundborg (Denmark) are fine examples.
+Buiksloterham, a region in the north of Amsterdam, will become a circular region in the coming years, supported by more than 20 companies and organizations.

 A task for the government?
 Every organization within a region can contribute to the evolution towards a circular region.
 It is the task of government organizations to create a climate in which citizens and companies dare to experiment and innovate.
 This means a place where industry, universities and residents can meet and strengthen each other in realizing a circular strategy.